Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D13 - 22/11/2021
 Worked on backend of DBMS mini project - create tables, learnt about foreign keys and primary keys.

+### R1D14 - 27/11/2021
+Learned about implementing single page web application using JavaScript from EDX.
+Practiced some code on local machine.
+No code pushed to github.